Org-Space-Medicine-Engineering-Design/project-lunar/Inspiration4/README.md

 ## Overview

-This folder contains the Inspiration4 cohort datasets, processing scripts, derived datasets, and quality-control reports generated as part of the **LUNAR (Longitudinal Unification of Small-N Astronaut Responses)** project.
+This folder contains the Inspiration4 cohort datasets, processing scripts, derived datasets, harmonization products, and quality-control reports generated as part of the **LUNAR (Longitudinal Unification of Small-N Astronaut Responses)** project.

-The purpose of this dataset is to create analysis-ready longitudinal biomedical data products from the Inspiration4 mission that can be compared with terrestrial reference populations (e.g., NHANES) and spaceflight analog cohorts (e.g., bed rest studies).
+The purpose of this dataset is to create analysis-ready longitudinal biomedical data products from the Inspiration4 mission that can be compared with terrestrial reference populations (e.g., NHANES) and spaceflight analog cohorts (e.g., UTMB Bed Rest Campaigns).

+The Inspiration4 dataset serves as the first astronaut cohort integrated into the LUNAR framework and provides the foundation for future cross-cohort harmonization efforts.

 ---